parallelvirtualcluster/pvc/docs/installing.md

     * `group_vars/<cluster_name>`: The `group_vars` for the various clusters.
     * `files/<cluster_name>`: Static files, created during the bootstrap Ansible run, for the various clusters.

 0. In `pvc-installer`, run the `buildiso.sh` script to generate an installer ISO.
 This script requires `debootstrap`, `isolinux`, and `xorriso` to function.
-The resulting file will, by default, be named `pvc-installer.iso` in the current directory.
+The resulting file will, by default, be named `pvc-installer_<date>.iso` in the current directory.
+For additional options, use the `-h` flag to show help information for the script.

 ### Part Two - Preparing and installing the physical hosts